Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Results

 \subsection{Impact of selection modelling and distance prior}

-To quantify the impact of selection modelling and the distance prior, we replace the disk prior with a uniform-in-volume prior for the \ac{MW} Cepheids (retaining only the aforementioned per-campaign $\dmin$ and $\dmax$ for normalisation) and disable the selection modelling.
-The resulting posteriors are incompatible with the fiducial model: $\MWH$ shifts to brighter values by ${\sim}\,0.05~\magn$ and $\deltapi$ to more negative values by ${\sim}\,14~\uas$.
+To quantify the impact of selection modelling and the distance prior, we replace the disc prior with a uniform-in-volume prior for the \ac{MW} Cepheids (retaining only the aforementioned per-campaign $\dmin$ and $\dmax$ for normalisation) and disable the selection modelling.
+The resulting posteriors are incompatible with the baseline model: $\MWH$ shifts to brighter values by ${\sim}\,0.05~\magn$ and $\deltapi$ to more negative values by ${\sim}\,14~\uas$.

 \Cref{tab:results} reports further model variants that isolate the individual contributions of the selection modelling and distance prior.
-Disabling the selection modelling alone (disk prior, no selection) in the \ac{C22}\,+\,\ac{C27}\,+\,\ac{LMC}\,+\,N4258 configuration shifts $\deltapi$ from $-12.4$ to $-22.3~\uas$ and $\MWH$ from $-5.909$ to $-5.938~\magn$; additionally replacing the disk prior with a uniform-in-volume prior moves $\deltapi$ to $-26.4~\uas$ and $\MWH$ to $-5.954~\magn$.
-The selection modelling and the disk prior therefore act in the same direction, each pulling $\deltapi$ toward zero and $\MWH$ toward fainter values.
+Disabling the selection modelling alone (disc prior, no selection) in the \ac{C22}\,+\,\ac{C27}\,+\,\ac{LMC}\,+\,N4258 configuration shifts $\deltapi$ from $-12.4$ to $-22.3~\uas$ and $\MWH$ from $-5.909$ to $-5.938~\magn$; additionally replacing the disc prior with a uniform-in-volume prior moves $\deltapi$ to $-26.4~\uas$ and $\MWH$ to $-5.954~\magn$.
+The selection modelling and the disc prior therefore act in the same direction, each pulling $\deltapi$ towards zero and $\MWH$ towards fainter values.
 Their contributions differ substantially, however.
-Replacing the disk prior with a uniform-in-volume prior while retaining the selection modelling shifts $\MWH$ by only $0.002~\magn$ and $\deltapi$ by $0.2~\uas$, well within the posterior uncertainties.
-Selection modelling alone accounts for ${\sim}\,0.03~\magn$ in $\MWH$ and ${\sim}\,10~\uas$ in $\deltapi$, substantially larger than the prior effect.
-Once the selection function is correctly modelled, the shape of the distance prior---disk or uniform-in-volume---is effectively irrelevant: the per-star likelihood constrains each distance to a narrow interval over which the disk geometry varies minimally.
-Without the \ac{LMC} and N4258, the shifts are larger still: the \ac{MW}-only inference without selection yields $\deltapi = -23.6 \pm 6.0~\uas$ and $\MWH = -5.950 \pm 0.039~\magn$ with the disk prior, and $\deltapi = -30.1 \pm 6.2~\uas$ and $\MWH = -5.984 \pm 0.039~\magn$ with the uniform-in-volume prior.
+Replacing the disc prior with a uniform-in-volume prior while retaining the selection modelling shifts $\MWH$ by only $0.002~\magn$ and $\deltapi$ by $0.2~\uas$, well within the posterior uncertainties.
+Selection modelling alone accounts for ${\sim}\,0.03~\magn$ in $\MWH$ and ${\sim}\,10~\uas$ in $\deltapi$, substantially larger than the effect of changing the distance prior.
+Once the selection function is correctly modelled, the shape of the distance prior---disc or uniform-in-volume---is effectively irrelevant: the per-star likelihood constrains each distance to a narrow interval over which the disc geometry varies minimally.
+Without the \ac{LMC} and N4258, the shifts are larger still: the \ac{MW}-only inference without selection yields $\deltapi = -23.6 \pm 6.0~\uas$ and $\MWH = -5.950 \pm 0.039~\magn$ with the disc prior, and $\deltapi = -30.1 \pm 6.2~\uas$ and $\MWH = -5.984 \pm 0.039~\magn$ with the uniform-in-volume prior.
 These models neglect the known selection criteria and therefore yield biased posteriors; they are reported to quantify the magnitude of the bias, not as reliable inferences.